ismailak06/CafeMenuProject/README.md

 ```git bash
 dotnet ef database update --project DataAccess
 ```

+*You should enable multiple startup and select AdminPanel, CustomerPanel projects*

+## Login
 When you build the database you can start the project and you can login with default user:
 <br><br>
 Username: <b>thos</b> <br>
 Password: <b>123456</b>
 <br> <br>

-You should enable multiple startup and select AdminPanel, CustomerPanel projects

 ## Technologies
 - .Net 5.0